Goliath Season 3: A Means to an End

 Step 2 – Class action

-So McBride plans to file a class action lawsuit against the Blackwood County Water Board — meaning Wade Blackwood — with Eugene Bennett as lead plaintiff on behalf of the other residents.
-McBride plans to get all the residents their water back plus some form of compensation each for the hardship they have suffered.
+So McBride plans to file a class action lawsuit against the Blackwood County Water Board (meaning Wade Blackwood) with Eugene Bennett as lead plaintiff on behalf of the other residents.
+McBride plans to get the residents their water back plus some form of compensation for the hardship they have suffered.

-McBride and Patty, now joined by longstanding colleagues, paralegal Brittany (Tania Raymonde) and secretary Marva (Julie Brister), hold a town meeting to try and get as many as possible of the residents of Blackwood on side and things are going well until a heavily pregnant lawyer from McBride’s old firm, Cooperman’s, shows up representing Wade Blackwood.
+McBride and Patty, now joined by longstanding colleagues, paralegal Brittany (Tania Raymonde) and secretary Marva (Julie Brister), hold a town meeting to try and get as many as possible of the residents of Blackwood on side and things are going quite well until a lawyer from Cooperman’s firm shows up representing Wade Blackwood.

-The lawyer, Sumi Sen (played by Shelby Rabara), throws a spanner in the works by informing the residents that if they join the class action they will be suing their own boss, seeing as most of them work for The Blackwood Almond Company or else for Tallgrass Farms, both of which are owned by Wade Blackwood.
+The lawyer, Sumi Sen (played by Shelby Rabara), informs the residents that if they join the class action, the drawback is that they will be suing their own boss since most of them work for The Blackwood Almond Company or for Tallgrass Farms, both of which are owned by Wade Blackwood.

 Needless to say there is little interest from the residents to join the class action.
-Then Eugene drops out after Diana Blackwood gets to him.
-As a result, Violet is convinced by Patty to become the lead plaintiff, which helps others come around.
+More disorder as Eugene drops out after Diana Blackwood intercedes.
+Soon Violet is convinced by Patty to become the lead plaintiff, which helps others come around.

 Billy McBride holds a town meeting to get residents for the class action and the Cooperman's lawyer turns up.